Benoker/DockingFrames/README.md

 ### Maven Release Repository (outdated version)

-you can get latest stable release from maven central: http://search.maven.org/#artifactdetails|org.dockingframes|docking-frames-common|1.1.1|jar
+you can an outdated stable release from maven central: http://search.maven.org/#artifactdetails|org.dockingframes|docking-frames-common|1.1.1|jar

 just add to your pom.xml: